Adult Safeguarding Policy

 While statutory education is automatically classed as a regulated activity because of the age of the children, adult learning is not, unless the programme is set up specifically for certain vulnerable groups such as Mental Health or the provision for adults with Learning Disabilities.
 However, ACL will carry out DBS checks at an appropriate level on all staff as there may at any time be a 16-18-year-old and/or an adult who is vulnerable enrol in a class or attend a centre.

 - Carry out Risk Assessments to protect any identified adults with care and support needs where appropriate.
-All leaners will be given the opportunity to complete a Welfare/Safeguarding Risk assessment at the start of their course.
+All learners will be given the opportunity to complete a Welfare/Safeguarding Risk assessment at the start of their course.
 This information will be held securely and made available to relevant staff only when needed.
-Adults may become vulnerable at any time during their course, and managers will complete a welfare form with them immediately whenever this vulnerability is disclosed or becomes apparent.
-This may include learners in receipt of, or may be in need of community care services by reason of mental or other disability, age or illness and who are or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation.
-When judging if a person is vulnerable the emphasis should always be on the person’s rights, dignity and individuality; people should not be labelled unnecessarily.
+Adults may become vulnerable at any time during their course, and staff will complete a welfare form with them immediately whenever this vulnerability is disclosed or becomes apparent.
+This may include learners in receipt of or may be in need of community care services by reason of mental or other disability, age, or illness and who are or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation.
+When judging if a person is vulnerable the emphasis should always be on the person’s rights, dignity, and individuality; people should not be labelled unnecessarily.
 Staff will be trained and supported in recognising signs and levels of vulnerability and when a Risk assessment needs to be completed.
 This will include understanding the limits of the support they can give and where and when they may need to refer to specialist help.
 Where a learner has a RA and is felt to be vulnerable their attendance must be monitored in line with the Attendance Policy, and they must be contacted as soon as is possible in the case of non-attendance.
 Risk assessments will be monitored/ spot checked regularly by the Safeguarding Lead.

 - To ensure implementation of the policy, train all staff (including members of the Strategic Advisory Board) at an appropriate level as soon as they commence employment, including Prevent training either Gov. on-line or the appropriate ETF prevent module.
 On-line Safety training is mandatory for teaching staff, and all staff can access this through the VLE.
 A workbook is available for volunteers to complete.
 All staff will be kept informed about safeguarding responsibilities and procedures through induction, briefings, ACL newsletters, awareness training and access to information and policy documents through the Staff Portal and VLE.
 All staff will be made aware of ACL’s duties and expectations around Prevent and radicalisation and have sufficient training to understand factors which make learners vulnerable to extremist ideas and know what action to take.
 Employers are made aware of safeguarding responsibilities, are given an information leaflet explaining Prevent and complete a training workbook.
 All staff will be made aware of their duty to raise concerns about the attitude or action of colleagues.